OctopusDeploy/docs/docs/administration/managing-users-and-teams/index.md

 ![](teams-create-new.png "width=500")

-### Locking down which projects you can see
+### Restricting project and project group access

-When specifying both `Project Groups`and `Projects`  filters please be aware that both these filters complement each other, to better illustrate these filters in action lets consider the following project structure:
+When specifying both `Project Groups`and `Projects`  filters please be aware that both these filters complement each other.
+To better illustrate these filters in action let's consider the following project structure:

 | Project Groups | Projects                     |
 | -------------- | ---------------------------- |